John Carey (Australian politician)

-John Newton Carey (born 11 July 1974) is an Australian politician.
-A member of the Australian Labor Party, Carey has been the member for Perth in the Western Australian Legislative Assembly, the lower house of the Parliament of Western Australia, since 11 March 2017.
-Since 19 March 2021, Carey has been the minister for housing and minister for local government.
-Since 21 December 2021, Carey has also been the minister for lands and minister for homelessness.
-From 19 October 2013 to 30 January 2017, he was the mayor of the City of Vincent.
+John Newton Carey (born 11 July 1974) is an Australian politician and member of the Australian Labor Party.
+He has represented the seat of Perth in the Western Australian Legislative Assembly since 11 March 2017.
+Carey was elevated to Cabinet in March 2021 following Premier Mark McGowan’s historic re-election victory, taking on the portfolios of Housing and Local Government.

+After Labor’s third successive landslide win in the 2025 state election, Premier Roger Cook appointed Carey as Minister for Planning and Lands, Housing and Works, and Health Infrastructure.
+He previously served as Mayor of the City of Vincent from 19 October 2013 to 30 January 2017.

 Early life and career

-John Newton Carey was born on 11 July 1974 in Perth, Western Australia.
-His parents were Delys and John William "Jack" Carey.
-Jack Carey was part of the 2/2nd Commando Squadron and took part in the Battle of Timor in World War II.
-Jack was awarded an Order of Australia medal in 2001 for his service to the welfare of veterans and their families and his assistance to the Timorese people through the 2/2nd Commando Association.
+John Carey was born on 11 July 1974 in Perth, Western Australia, to Delys Carey and John William “Jack” Carey, a member of the 2/2nd Commando Squadron who served in the Battle of Timor during the Second World War.
+In 2001, Jack Carey was awarded the Medal of the Order of Australia for his contributions to veteran welfare and his support of the Timorese people through the 2/2nd Commando Association.

-Carey studied at Murdoch University, where he graduated with a Bachelor of Arts with first class honours, majoring in communications.
+Carey attended Bateman Primary School and Corpus Christi College.
+He went on to Murdoch University, where he graduated with a Bachelor of Arts with first class honours, majoring in communications.
 During his time at university, he was the national president of the National Union of Students.

 In 2004, Carey joined the Australian Labor Party.
-He worked as a political advisor in the governments of Geoff Gallop and Alan Carpenter.
+He worked as a political advisor for the governments of Geoff Gallop and Alan Carpenter.
 After the 2008 state election, Carey worked for five years as the director of the Kimberley Conservation Project for the Pew Environment Group, where he successfully campaigned for the creation of the Great Kimberley Marine Park.
 For two years, he also ran an event, party and wedding coordination business called Bailey and Carey.

 Carey established Western Australia's first "town team", the Beaufort Street Network, and co-founded the Beaufort Street Festival.
 He also founded the Brain Tumour Association of WA after his mother was diagnosed with glioblastoma.